Pranavshanbhag35/Experiment_1/555_timer.md

 ## Output Waveform
 ![image](https://github.com/user-attachments/assets/141243cc-a94a-4485-b145-532742e47138)
 First waveform is triggering pulse for Monostable Multivibrator.
-Second waveform is Voltage across the Capacitor.
-Third waveform is output Pulse of 0.5ms
+Second waveform is Voltage across the Capacitor and Third waveform is output Pulse of 0.5ms
 ## Inference
 •	The output of the circuit remains LOW in its stable state until a trigger input is applied.

 •	Upon receiving the trigger, the output switches to HIGH and stays in that state for a time period determined by the RC time constant.

 •	With the capacitor value chosen as 1 µF, the required resistor value was calculated to be approximately 454.54 Ω to achieve a 0.5 ms pulse.

 •	This experiment demonstrates the use of a 555 timer in monostable mode for generating precise time delays.

 ## Conculsion
 The 555 timer IC in monostable mode successfully generated a 0.5 ms output pulse in response to a trigger input.
 The output pulse duration matched the calculated value using the formula T = 1.1 × R × C, demonstrating the timer’s effectiveness in generating precise time delays.